maciekkand/skillbill_demo_percy/README.md

   **3. cy.get(el)**

-    Get one or more DOM elements by selector or alias
+    Get one or more DOM elements, by selector or alias
       ex: cy.get("[data-test='filter_skill_1']")

   **4. cy.click(el) and cy.dblclick(el)**

-    Click DOM element
+    Click the DOM element

   **5. cy.scrollTo(x, y)**

-    Scroll to a specific position
+    Scroll to a specific location

   **6. cy.type(text)**

-    Type into a DOM element
+    Type into the DOM element

   **7. cy.focus(el)**

-    Focus on a DOM element
+    Focus on the DOM element

   **8. cy.trigger(eventName)**

-    Trigger an event on a DOM element
+    Trigger an event on the DOM element
       ex: cy.get('a').trigger('mousedown')

   **9. .should()**

    Create an [assertion](https://docs.cypress.io/guides/references/assertions.html#Chai).
-Assertions are automatically retried until they pass or time out
+They are automatically retried, until they pass or time out

     ex: cy.get('el').should('contain', 'Go')